faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 #1 0x1039445ae in -[Crash overshootAllocated] Crash.m:46
 ```

+Note the use of a "half-open" number range number notation, where `[` includes the lower range index, and `)` excludes the upper range index.
+So our access to `0x60200003a5e0` is outside the allocated range `[0x60200003a5d0,0x60200003a5e0)`

-and we also get a "map" of the memory around the problem:
+We also get a "map" of the memory around the problem:
 ```
 SUMMARY: AddressSanitizer: heap-buffer-overflow Crash.m:48 in -[Crash overshootAllocated]